Welcome to Year 2 2018 - 19

 YEAR 2 NEWSLETTER

-This half term the children will begin to explore the topic of Towers, Tunnels and Turrets’.
+This half term the children will continue to explore the topic of Towers, Tunnels and Turrets’.
 This topic has a strong focus on design technology.
 We will be looking at how towers, bridges and tunnels are built, designed and strengthened.
-We will also investigate tunnel habitats, apply mathematics to measure towers and investigate some of the different structures around the world.
-History will also be a strong focus, which we were fortunate to experience first hand on our Engage visit to Lincoln Castle.
-The children were amazing ambassadors for our school and loved being archers, knights, jesters and dungeon masters!
+We will have the opportunity to experiment with our own structures.
+We will also investigate tunnel habitats suitable for a very wriggly creature as well as looking at different architectural feats created by Brunel.

 Please could I ask that PE kits are sent into school on a MONDAY and remain in school all week.
 It is really important that children have both indoor and outdoor kits in school.
 With the cold weather, please could you ensure that children have a warm jumper or zip top.
 However this cannot have a hood attached.
 Unfortunately children without PE kits will be unable to complete the PE sessions.

 PE - PE kits should be in school from Monday.
-Normal PE days are Thursdays.
+Normal PE day is Thursday.